 Stigma & Responding to a Mental Health Issue

-According to recent statistics from the Canadian Mental Health Association, two out of three individuals with a mental health problem will not pursue treatment.
-This means that these individuals will suffer for longer and could make the mental health issue worse with time.
+According to the Canadian Mental Health Association, two out of three individuals with a mental health problem will not pursue treatment.
+These individuals will suffer longer, which could make the mental health issue worse.
 Recovery usually takes longer when mental health problems go undiagnosed for an extended period of time.

-Supervisors and leaders can reduce the negative impact of stigma with a few key strategies:
+Supervisors and leaders can reduce stigma with a few key strategies:

 - Learn about mental illness, how it occurs and its impacts

-- Encourage use of the short-term counselling program and share information about programs and services with staff
+- Encourage use of the short-term counselling program.
+Share information programs and services with staff

-- Talk with employees about work disability and create a culture where recovery at work is no different than supporting an employee recovering from major surgery
+- Talk with employees about work disability.
+Create a culture where recovery from a mental health issue at work is no different than recovering from a physical health issue

 - If an employee is absent on a work disability, ask them what parts of their job they could do to keep them connected to the workplace while they recover